dnarain/cdp-instructions-aws/cdp-login.md

 Of course, in a production deployment you can cut this link to my.cloudera.com and use your corporate SAML-based Identity Provider (instructions [here](https://docs.cloudera.com/management-console/cloud/user-management/topics/mc-configuring-your-enterprise-idp-to-work-with-cdp-as-a-service-provider.html)).

+NOTE: If you don't see new users when you browse to User Management in the CDP Management Console, it probably is because they haven't logged in yet.
+The CDP user object is created only after first login to the Management Console.
+CDP does offer a [bulk pre-load option](https://docs.cloudera.com/management-console/cloud/user-management/topics/mc-importing-or-uploading-users.html) after you've connected your corporate ID Provider.